gemrb/gemrb/CONTRIBUTING.md

 NEWS file and, as far as bugtracker backlog goes, by looking at the version's [milestone](https://github.com/gemrb/gemrb/milestones).

-The plan for 0.9.1 is to iron out any python3 port kinks, work on items that waited for the subviews merge, deal with some postponed issues, and whatever piques the contributor's fancy.
+The plan for 0.9.2 is to work on iwd2 completability, annoying pst oddities, implement BAMv2 and related format support for easier asset generation, deal with some postponed issues, and whatever piques the contributor's fancy.

 We're looking for ninjas to help with GLESv2 support (no hw, see [#938](https://github.com/gemrb/gemrb/issues/938)) and a full-fledged installer